Matthew-a-smith/wilsons-private-vault/_posts/2023-10-23-my-first-article.md

 ---
-layout: article
+layout: post
-title: My First Article
+title: "Building a Digital Fortress"
+date: "2023-10-06"
+categories: linux
+published: true
 ---

 Welcome to my first article on cybersecurity!
 In this article, we'll explore some basic principles of network security.